Rennatts/social-media-web-platform/README.md

 ```
 # How to run

-in the root of the project run
+in the root of the project run the followig command line,

-1- Run the server
+it will run the back and front simultaneously

 ```
 npm run dev
 ```

-#It will run the back and front simultaneously